 I learned so much from this informative graphic novel about the life of Gandhi.
 From a childhood in India, he went to England to study law, later living in South Africa where he fought for the rights of Indians, then he returned back to India where he advocated for Indian freedom from British rule through peaceful protests.

-Graphic novel fans will love this accessible, interesting biographical collection that celebrates females who’ve made a difference in the world.
+Graphic novel fans will love this accessible, interesting biographical collection that celebrates activist females who’ve made a difference in the world.
 There’s so much to love besides that the biographies are written in comics…Before each biography is a main idea page (time period and what they’re famous for) as well as a page asking you to look at the list of descriptive phrases and see what YOU have in common with the woman.
-For Fossil Hunter, Mary Annino (1799 – 1847) see what you have in common with her: “I like to hike, I’m patient, I like to draw pictures,…” Reading these will not only inform you but also inspire you as you discover more about Bessie Coleman, Julia Child, Hedy Lamarr, Mary Shelley, Josephine Baker, and others.
+For Fossil Hunter, Mary Annino (1799 – 1847) see what you have in common with her: “I like to hike, I’m patient, I like to draw pictures,…” One of the best biography books for young activists!

 Harrison’s artwork is stunning.
 This book features the biographies of 35 women; women like Ada Lovelace, Marie Curie, and Grace Hopper.
 Each biography is one page paired with an illustration.
 The information shares more about the woman’s contributions to the world like the physicist who experimented with subatomic particle decay.

-Peace and Me Inspired by the lives of Nobel Peace Prize Laureates by Ali Winter, illustrated by Mickael El Fathi
+Peace and Me Inspired by the Lives of Nobel Peace Prize Laureates by Ali Winter, illustrated by Mickael El Fathi (ages 9 – 12)

 Children might not have heard of many of the people in this picture book with short, digestible biographies.
 Each feature describes the person’s major contributions to the world — like Fridtjof Nansen who helped refugees find homes after World War I or Rigoberta Menchu Tum who was a Guatemalan activist for indigenous people.
 Gorgeous, textured illustrations!
 This book belongs in classrooms and libraries.